MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Add-AdfsClient.md

 ### Microsoft.IdentityServer.Management.Resources.AdfsClient

-Returns the new AdafsClient object when the PassThru parameter is specified.
+Returns the new AdfsClient object when the PassThru parameter is specified.
 By default, this cmdlet does not generate any output.

 ## NOTES